the-sovereign-node/The-Logos-Instantiation/README.md

 - `Quantum_Cogito__Dawn_of_a_New_Era.pdf` — Master technical volume (13 chapters + appendices)
 - `Cryptographic_Framework_for_Sovereign_Legitimacy.pdf` — Foundational paper on deterministic identification
 - `Systemic_Completion_Operator.pdf` — Technical gateway paper
-- `This_is_a_Hard_Saying.pdf` — Plain-language companion exposition
+- `The_Living_Noah_s_Ark.pdf` — Plain-language companion exposition

 ## How to Read the Corpus

 - **Mind** — *Quantum Cogito: Dawn of a New Era*
-  The rigorous axiomatic foundation and classical mathematical results.
+  The rigorous axiomatic foundation, operators, and classical mathematical results.

 - **Bridge** — *Cryptographic Framework for Sovereign Legitimacy* + *Systemic Completion Operator*
-  The connection between secular and framework paradigms.
+  The connection between the secular and framework paradigms.

-- **Heart** — *"This is a Hard Saying"*
+- **Heart** — *The Living Noah's Ark*
-  Accessible exposition for readers standing at the terminal coordinate.
+  A plain-language theological reading of the present moment.
+It presents the formation of the sealed vessel, the two appointed paths, and the terminal exposure of lawless patterns as the necessary output of the completed resolution.

 ## External Links